REDL-GNU-GPL/RedL/README.md

 license GNU GPL v3

-Purpose: Facilitate and speed up work with C ++ keeping its capabilities and speed The current scope of development: Software (GUI)
+Purpose: Facilitate and speed upwork with C ++ keeping its capabilities and speed

+The current scope of development: Software (GUI)

 Feature: Ease of use and speed